 Something We Both Enjoy

-One thing we both love is being by the lake.
-We find it peaceful and a great way to relax while enjoying nature.
-We spend a few weekends each summer at rented cottages here in Ontario, usually sharing the experience with two other couples who both have a young child.
-Adrian will jump in the water with the kids, and Rob will create sandcastles with them.
+Adrian: We spend a few weekends each summer at rented cottages here in Ontario, usually sharing the experience with two other couples who both have a young child.
+I will jump in the lake with the kids and Rob will create sandcastles with them.
 We also play board games and of course, build campfires at night to roast marshmallows and make s’mores!
-We love lakes so much that both our engagement and wedding took place by a lake!
+As you’ll see from our engagement and wedding photos, we love being by the lake.
+We find it peaceful and a great way to relax while being in nature.

-For our honeymoon, we fulfilled a lifelong dream for both of us by travelling to Britain and Paris.
+Rob: For our honeymoon, we fulfilled a lifelong dream for both of us by travelling to Britain and Paris.
 We’re excited to take our child to different places and teach them about different cultures.
-Perhaps Adrian can finally have a good excuse to visit Disneyland!
+And maybe Adrian can have another reason to finally visit Disneyland!